Culture of Mexico

-Mexican culture is primarily influenced by its Indigenous inhabitants and the culture of Spain.
-Mexican culture is described as the 'child' of both western and native American civilizations.
-Other minor influences include those from other regions of Europe, as well as Asia and Africa.
+Mexico's culture emerged from the culture of the Spanish Empire and the preexisting indigenous cultures of Mexico.
+Mexican culture is described as the 'child' of both western and Native American civilizations.
+Other minor influences include those from other regions of Europe, Africa and also Asia.

 First inhabited more than 10,000 years ago, the cultures that developed in Mexico became one of the cradles of civilization.
-During the 300-year rule by the Spanish, Mexico was a crossroads for the people and cultures of Europe and Latin America.
-The government of independent Mexico actively promoted shared cultural traits in order to create a national identity.
-The culture that is known is Mexico today, from Mariachis to Cowboys, were created by Mestizo people.
+During the 300-year rule by the Spanish, Mexico was a crossroads for the people and cultures of Europe, America, West Africa, and with minor influences from parts of Asia.
+Starting in the late 19th century, the government of independent Mexico has actively promoted cultural fusion (mestizaje) and shared cultural traits in order to create a national identity.
+Despite this base layer of shared Mexican identity and wider Latin American culture, the big and varied geography of Mexico and the many different indigenous cultures create more of a cultural mosaic, comparable to the heterogeneity of countries like India or China.